SantoshYadaw/Review-Generation-using-GPT2/README.md

 a.
 Overall observation using Jaccard Similarity Score

-1. From the above summary, the average jaccard similarity score calculated on the validation set is 0.8.
+1. From the above summary, the average jaccard similarity score calculated on the validation set is 0.8 with min score of 0.05 and max score of 1.0.
 This means the generated text on average are only 80% similar to the original text which seems to indicate a pretty good score.
 2. In general, the jaccard score is higher for given sentences that are shorter in length.
 3. The limitation with jaccard similiarity:
 - is it does not capture the magnitude or direction of the vectors and hence it may not reflec the strength of the similarity